zitcher/SearchTree/README.md

 # My AIs for the first Pacman Project in Berkelys CS188 Artificial Intelegence Course

-Search.py holds my implimentation of BFS, DFS, and AStar
+Search.py holds my implimentation of Node, BFS, DFS, and AStar

-searchAgents.py holds the agents and heuristics used by the searches.
-In there I created: foodHeuristic, cornersHeuristic, CornersProblem
+searchAgents.py holds the agents and heuristics used by the searches, and my implimentation of foodHeuristic, cornersHeuristic, CornersProblem